 - if you are using birth control and what type

 A nurse or medical assistant will take you into the exam room to weigh you and get your blood pressure.
 If the doctor is going to do a quick visual check of things like breast growth, you will be left alone to get undressed.
 The assistant or nurse will give you a robe to wear and a sheet to cover you.

 Your doctor will look at your breasts to figure out where you might be in your growth and if you are developing normally.
 She or he will then take a quick look at your external reproductive organs (your vaginal opening and the area around it) to be sure everything's OK.

-If you haven't had the HPV vaccine yet, your doctor or nurse will probably suggest you get it.
+If you haven't had the HPV vaccine yet, you should discuss it with your doctor or nurse, because it is recommended for all girls between the ages of 11 and 26.
 She may also recommend other immunizations to protect you against STDs, such as a hepatitis B vaccine.

 A parent can stay with you in the examining room if you want.
 But if you'd rather not have a parent with you at any point in your checkup, let the doctor or nurse know.
 Most doctors will spend some alone time with you during your visit, though they may include your parent in a separate discussion.